 This warning is less about the damage mewing could do and more about not addressing a potentially fatal problem with proven medical treatment.

 Some less severe side effects of mewing include:

-The only guaranteed way to change the structure of the jawline is to undergo oral and maxillofacial surgery.
+The only guaranteed way to change the structure of your jawline is to undergo oral and maxillofacial surgery.
 The most popular surgeries for facial restructuring include:4

 You should always consult a medical doctor for treatment if you have breathing issues, jaw pain, or sleep apnea.
 If you want to correct a speech disorder, you may wish to explore speech therapy.

 Mewing is a do-it-yourself technique that some believe can restructure your facial features and improve jaw-related issues.
 It involves training yourself to keep your tongue against the roof of your mouth.